Games and Amusements Board: Leagues

 GAB considers leagues where participating athletes "play for pay" should be under its supervisions under its mandate.
-In November 2018, the GAB has announced plans to put leagues which meets this criterion under its supervision such as volleyball leagues, Spikers' Turf and Maharlika Pilipinas Volleyball Association, and football league, PFF Women's League despite some of the leagues' players still simultaneously playing in collegiate leagues.
+In November 2018, the GAB has announced plans to put leagues which meets this criterion under its supervision such as volleyball leagues, Spikers' Turf and Maharlika Pilipinas Volleyball Association, football leagues, PFF Women's League and Ang Liga, and futsal league, PFF Futsaliga despite some of the leagues' players still simultaneously playing in collegiate leagues.